Bhargav-1234567/vsp-main-portal/replit.md

-# Visa Express Consultants Website
+# VSP Visa Consultant Consultants Website

 ## Overview

-This is a static website for Visa Express Consultants, an immigration consultation service.
+This is a static website for VSP Visa Consultant Consultants, an immigration consultation service.
 The website is built using HTML, CSS, and JavaScript with Bootstrap 5 framework for responsive design.
 It provides information about the company's immigration services, team, and allows potential clients to learn about various visa options and contact the consultants.

 ## User Preferences